This post was last updated in February 2021.

 For content, I recommend content and information repurposing.
 Turn an Instagram story into a longer email, or blog post.
 Turn a podcast episode or blog post into a PDF freebie.

 Pin consistently every day.
 It is not so much about how many times you pin, but about how consistent you are and the quality of the pins you are posting.
 A good way to start out is with 5 pins a day and slowly grow it up to 15-30 pins daily.
 Using an automated scheduling tool like Tailwind App can help with automating the process of pinning consistently — I use this all the time as it saves me a ton of time.
 It’s nice because it also allows me to take weekends and holidays and trips off from pinning.
-I still manual pin from time to time, though, using my phone (usually when bored).
+I still manual pin from time to time, though, from my tablet.

 A great manual pinning course is this one: Pinteresting Strategies.
 It’s beginner-friendly, $47.